Indicative/Rugelach-Cookie-Wrapper/README.md

 * key: String - The key of the cookie key-value pair
 * value: String - The value of the cookie key-value pair
 * path: [Optional] String - The path to store the cookie on, if not defined store cookies on root path ('/').
-* expir: [Optional] Date - Expiration date, if not defined or incorrectly defined, sets to a year from creation.
+* expir: [Optional] Date - Expiration date, if not defined or incorrectly defined, becomes a session cookie.

 The following will work: